-Your English speaking driver will meet you where requested.
+Your English speaking driver-guide will meet you where requested.
 He will be able to point you out the main attractions and to give you some hints about the different spots along the way.
 Where possible he will stop so you can enjoy some great photo opportunities.

 The Sorrento coastal drive is gorgeous: dramatic cliffs, beaches, olive trees growing on terraces, lemon and orange orchards, a few villages and their docks.
 You will certainly have the chance to get off the car for some nice pictures or also stop at one of the limoncello factories along the road.

-From Sorrento your Private Tour of the Amalfi Coast will start driving up-hill across the mountain range, through orange and lemon orchards.
+From Sorrento, your Private Tour of the Amalfi Coast will start driving up-hill across the mountain range, through orange and lemon orchards.
 Once at the top you are on the Amalfi Drive, this incredible winding road grabbing to the cliff.

 The first village driving from Sorrento is Positano, with its white-washed houses and its fancy shops and art galleries.
-Even though it turned a bit touristy lately if you wish you can ask your driver he drive to stop downtown so you can discover the village on uour own.
-Positano is mostly pedestrian from the road down all the way down to the beach.
+Even though it turned a bit touristy lately if you wish you can ask your driver he drive to stop downtown so you can discover the village on your own.
+Positano is mostly pedestrian from the road all the way down to the beach.

 Amalfi is the most glorious town on the Coast, attracting people from all over the world with the richness of its past.
 If you like you can visit the Cathedral of St Andrew or you can get away from the crowds exploring the maze of narrow walkways and travel through time back to the Middle-Ages!
-Not to be missed is a taste of the local lemon pastry called “Delizia al limone”.
+Not to be missed is a taste of the local lemon pastry called “Delizia al Limone”.

 The tour will end where it started unless differently required.